aabtop/vidconf_device/README.md

 certificate.
 The assumption here is that the device will only ever be running in an internal network.

+You can reboot the device as you wish, all required services will be restarted on bootup.

 ## Accessing the remote desktop

 Once the script has executed successfully, you should be able to remote desktop